ShrRa/interpython_hpc/_episodes/14-command-line.md

 {: .callout}

 ## Getting files to and from the HPC
-HPCs are a great resouce for computing - but they are not a long term storage solution.
+HPCs are a great resource for computing - but they are not a long term storage solution.
 You will want to move the files from the HPC to a file system that you control.
 You may also want to prototype a script locally and then move it to the HPC and run it.
 There are three ways you can move files back and forth: `scp`, `rsync`, and using GitHub (or other version control).

 `scp` stands for secure copy.
 The command format is `scp <what you want to copy> <where to put it>` and these paths are always specified from where you are.
 Because you will be going from one system to another - one of the locations will include both the address to the system and the path, separated by a colon.
 For this part, we will exit Bura.
 You can do that by typing `exit`.